sturchio/Section_AI_MMBA_Project__August_2025/Project Repo/planning/README.md

 | [`DIAGRAMS.md`](./DIAGRAMS.md) | Full collection of system architecture, user flows, API, ER, and use case diagrams |

 ## 🧠 Summary
-Event Slammer helps creative teams ideate client-focused event concepts faster and more collaboratively.
+Event_Ideate helps creative teams ideate client-focused event concepts faster and more collaboratively.
 These documents support structured planning, MVP delivery, and developer onboarding.

 ## 📁 Usage Notes
 - This repo is a **living design system**.
 Diagrams and tasks are subject to updates.